evmcnb/quartz/content/Breast lumps.md

 [[snippets/Fibroadenomas|Fibroadenomas]] are not cancerous and are **not usually associated with an increased risk of  breast cancer**.
 However complex [[snippets/Fibroadenomas|Fibroadenomas]] and a positive family history of breast cancer may indicate a higher risk.

+## Intraductal Papilloma

+An intraductal papilloma is a warty lesion that grows within one of the ducts in the breast.
+It is the result of the proliferation of epithelial cells.
+The typical presentation is with clear or blood-stained nipple discharge.

+Intraductal papillomas are benign tumours; however, they can be associated with atypical hyperplasia or breast cancer.

+- Intraductal papillomas require complete surgical excision

 ## Fibrocystic changes

 Generalised lumpiness to the breast - considered a variation of normal and not a disease.
 Connective tissue, ducts and lobules of the breast respond to the oestrogen and progesterone becoming fibrous and cystic.
 Fluctuate with the menstrual cycle